North Quay, Brisbane

-North Quay is a location in the Brisbane central business district and the name of a street in the same area, running along the Brisbane River from an intersection near Makerston Street to the top of the Queen Street mall, linking the Victoria Bridge and the William Jolly Bridge along the river's northern bank.
-It was the site of Brisbane’s initial settlement, at a point where a stream flowing from Spring Hill provided fresh water, later collected in a reservoir on Tank Street.
+North Quay is an area of the Brisbane central business district in Queensland, Australia, and a street of the same name, running along the northern bank of the Brisbane River from Eagle Terrace to William Street, linking the William Jolly Bridge and Victoria Bridge.
+It was the site of Brisbane’s first settlement, where a stream from Spring Hill provided fresh water, later collected in a reservoir on Tank Street.

 Location

 The precise bounds of this small locality are debatable.
 By one opinion, it is about seven blocks long, covering the northerly bank of the Brisbane River between the Victoria Bridge and the William Jolly Bridge; another opinion gives it roughly the area of four city blocks in length, from Ann Street north of Brisbane Square to Queens Gardens, including the Conrad Treasury Casino.
 By either opinion it is little more than a single block in width, extending North only to George Street and Roma Street.